TEAR IT DOWN!

 Perhaps a wrong belief system?

-Do you entertain the assumption that God doesn’t love you?
+Do you entertain the assumption that God doesn’t love you with His infinite love?

 That you’re stuck and you’ll never advance?